-The story revolves around protagonist "I" and the murders and mysteries he encounters.
-He tries in vain to stay out of the story, but instead he always gets dragged into the center of everything.
+The story revolves around an unnamed protagonist and the murders and mysteries he encounters.
+He tries in vain to stay out of the story, but instead, he always gets dragged into the center of everything.
 Even though it seems that he contributes a lot, he always finds out that whatever he did was meaningless in the end.

 First off let me start by saying that this is series of light novel author Nisio Isin (Bakemonogatari, Katanagatari and Death Note Another Note: The Los Angeles BB Murder Cases).
 There are are a total of nine novels but only the first two have been translated and licensed by Del Rey with no plans for future release.

 The story is a murder mystery that takes place on a isolated island.
 The protagonist "Ii-chan" and his friend computer genius Tomo Kunagisa are invited to the island by the it's wealthy owner who has invited female geniuses from all over the world for her own entertainment.

 One of the guests is found murder in a "locked room" scenario and the story unfolds...

 If you do not like mystery novels don't worry I don't either.
 Personally, I thought the story was the the weakest element, but it entirely makes up for it with the main character "Ii-chan."

 The story is told from his perspective.
 His thought and actions strongly resemble the main character in the novel The Stranger by Albert Camus or possibly the main character from Onani Master Kurosawa except less malicious.
 The main character is very indifferent of the world around him.
 He is the kind of person that makes you think "What the hell is wrong with him."